muggy8/improbable/have-and-havenot/xitrO31z.md

 "Thank you."

-"Alright then, I shall now begin the process of altering the memories of those who are currently within your Sphere of Influence."
+"Alright then, I will begin the process of altering the memories of those who are currently within your Sphere of Influence."

-As the person on the other side of the communicator finished those words, I could feel numerous abilities being activated.
+As the person on the other side of the communicator finished those words, I could feel myself activating numerous Abilities.

 I didn't recognize many of these Abilities.